Job overview

 The established mental health liaison team at Salisbury Hospital is made up of a team manager, senior practitioner, band 6 nurses, and our consultant psychiatrist.

-As an ageless mental health liaison team (18+), we support the hospital and their patients across the lifespan giving practitioners the chance to broaden their knowledge in all areas of mental health including acute, later life and organic and specialized pathways such as perinatal, eating disorder, and somatoform and medically unexplained symptoms.
-We see patients at all points of their journey- first point of contact needing primary care input to the most complex and challenging presentations.
+As an ageless mental health liaison team (18+), we support the hospital and their patients across the lifespan, giving practitioners the chance to broaden their knowledge in all areas of mental health, including acute, later life, organic, and specialized pathways such as perinatal, eating disorder, somatoform, and medically unexplained symptoms.
+We see patients at all points of their journey—from first contact needing primary care input to the most complex and challenging presentations.

 This post is open to newly qualified social workers.
-In line with AWP trust policy all newly qualified social workers (NQSW) will be recruited initially at Band 5 level, regardless of advertised role banding.
-All NQSW’s are expected to successfully complete their ASYE within 2 years of employment, unless there are exceptional circumstances in which case it may be extended for a further 2 years.
+In line with AWP trust policy, all newly qualified social workers (NQSW) will be recruited initially at Band 5 level, regardless of the advertised role banding.
+All NQSWs are expected to successfully complete their ASYE within 2 years of employment, unless there are exceptional circumstances, in which case it may be extended for a further 2 years.

-If you have been appointed to an advertised Band 6 role this will be an automatic progression, following confirmation of your successful ASYE completion.
-If you have been appointed to a Band 5 post you will then be eligible to apply for a subsequent Band 6 vacancy upon successful ASYE completion.
+If appointed to an advertised Band 6 role, this will be an automatic progression following successful ASYE completion.
+If appointed to a Band 5 post, you will be eligible to apply for a subsequent Band 6 vacancy upon successful ASYE completion.

 Main duties of the job

-2. Liaise with medical and nursing staff and families and carers.
+Liaise with medical and nursing staff, families, and carers.

 Skills required include: